catancs/ASL-Alphabet-Recognition-App/README.md

 ## Contributions
 Contributions, bug reports, and feature requests are welcome!
 Feel free to open an issue or submit a pull request.

+## License
+This project is licensed under the [MIT License](LICENSE) - see the LICENSE file for details.

-🚀 Explore the app here and start recognizing ASL alphabet signs with ease!
+## 🚀 Explore the app here and start recognizing ASL alphabet signs with ease!